UlisesFS-ISC/TimerBolt-Source/README.md

 # TO-DO
 -Pomodoro implementation(also being capable to store pomodoro runs).
--Custom alarms (with set timers that need user input to start and stores wheter you performed the activity tracking your time or you ignored the alarm).
+-Custom alarms (with set timers that need user input to start and stores whether you performed the activity tracking your time or you ignored the alarm).
 -Proper sound alarms.
 -Visual improvement (Animations).